LeonardEyer/rauschen/README.md

 # Rauschen

-Realtime adaptive filtering for modular synthesis using teensy
+Realtime adaptive filtering for modular synthesis using a teensy

 ## Getting Started